 Does it provide the high quality imaging your patients need?
 Can you deliver medical imaging in a timely manner?
 Digital radiography technology has improved radically over the past few years.
 Newer models can optimize workflows and provide an increased level of treatment in a wide variety of modalities.
-If your X-ray equipment isn’t performing at a high level, it might be time to consider an upgrade.
+If your Portable X-Ray Equipment isn’t performing at a high level, it might be time to consider an upgrade.

 Do You Have Limited Physical Storage Space?

 Older equipment requires physical space to store copies of film scans.
 Newer digital imaging devices use PACS, which eliminate the need for designated storage space.
 With digital storage it’s easy to get scans on demand.
 Anyone accessing your computer systems can view scans anytime and anywhere.
 It’s more convenient and saves time.

 The older your medical imaging devices are, the harder it can be to find parts for repairs and replacement.
 Parts can also be discontinued.
 It can take a lot of time to search for parts, which also costs your organization money.
 In addition, many older X-ray machines and software simply can’t be upgraded.
 The newest features you’d like access to may not be achievable by older machines.
 This can limit the patient imaging services you can offer.

 Is It Time To Replace Your Equipment?